-1 Ms. Wallander: Senator, I agree with you, and it is 2 very concerning, because the Kremlin used its operations and its falsehoods about Ukraine to ramp up Russian domestic 3 4 anger at Ukraine, at the United States, and NATO.
-And we 5 are exactly seeing the same kind of efforts and operations б to create that kind of false narrative that Russia is 7 defending itself against American and NATO influence in 8 Ukraine, when what Russia is doing is assaulting Ukrainian 9 sovereignty and territorial integrity.

-10 Senator Blackburn: Well, I agree with you that what 11 Putin is trying to do is to test that resolve with NATO and 12 with the U.S.

-13 So, do you support a continued, robust EUCOM exercise 14 schedule to really support our allies and deter this 15 aggression?

-Ms. Wallander: Senator, I do.
-A robust exercise calendar not only enhances interoperability and capabilities, and that is important for deterrence and defense, but it signals that -- defense and military needs.
-And if confirmed, I would focus on that and take appropriate lessons.

-20 Senator Blackburn: But what about increasing our 21 lethal assistance, our cyber, our intel support, where are 22 you there?
+- 1 Ms. Wallander: Senator, I agree with you, and it is - 2 very concerning, because the Kremlin used its operations and - 3 its falsehoods about Ukraine to ramp up Russian domestic - 4 anger at Ukraine, at the United States, and NATO.
+And we - 5 are exactly seeing the same kind of efforts and operations - 6 to create that kind of false narrative that Russia is - 7 defending itself against American and NATO influence in - 8 Ukraine, when what Russia is doing is assaulting Ukrainian - 9 sovereignty and territorial integrity. - 10 Senator Blackburn: Well, I agree with you that what - 11 Putin is trying to do is to test that resolve with NATO and - 12 with the U.S. - So, do you support a continued, robust EUCOM exercise - 14 schedule to really support our allies and deter this - 15 aggression? - 16 Ms. Wallander: Senator, I do.
+A robust exercise - 17 calendar not only enhances interoperability and - 18 capabilities, and that is important for deterrence and - 19 defense, but it signals that -- - 20 Senator Blackburn: But what about increasing our - 21 lethal assistance, our cyber, our intel support, where are - 22 you there? - Ms. Wallander: Senator, I believe that the heightened - 24 Russian threat and its willingness to deploy those forces - 25 and to saber-rattle requires a re-evaluation of Ukraine's